 When building a PC you usually start with the Processor and the video card.
 These two components, which are the power generators of our machine, need a solid base on which to operate, a frame on which to be mounted, which puts all the components of the PC in contact with each other and which allows them to function correctly: mother.

-The white motherboard is a fundamental component of every gaming PC (and not), it is the basis on which we build our computer, it is what determines any future expansions, ports, and features, but a PC motherboard not optimized for our needs can also reduce the performance of our computer, so the choice should not be taken lightly.
+The Best White Motherboards is a fundamental component of every gaming PC (and not), it is the basis on which we build our computer, it is what determines any future expansions, ports, and features, but a PC motherboard not optimized for our needs can also reduce the performance of our computer, so the choice should not be taken lightly.

 If you’re about to build a gaming computer, don’t rush to buy the most expensive or cheapest white motherboard, motherboards offer dozens of different features but not all of them are useful for a gaming computer.
 Read and try to understand what you need, in this way you will save time and money.